 What is a USP?

-A USP is your unique selling proposition, also commonly referred to as a unique selling point.
-This is a trait or service which differentiates you from similar businesses, and can form a valuable part of your marketing.
+Your coffee shop’s USP is your Unique Selling Proposition, also commonly referred to as a Unique Selling Point.
+This is a trait or service which differentiates you from similar businesses and can form a valuable part of your marketing.

 Why does my coffee shop need a USP?

 Having a USP enables you to stand out against the competition, offering something that competitors do not.
 Without this, you can become easily forgotten, particularly in crowded markets.

 Why should I promote my coffee shop’s USP?

 Without promotion, nobody will know what your USP is.
 You could have the most incredible coffee beans on the planet, but unless you communicate this effectively, it’s not going to be noticed often.
 Promoting your stand-out features creates the opportunity to attract the attention of new and existing customers, making your brand more desirable.
 It tells customers what makes a coffee shop unique.

 It all begins with understanding your stand-out features.
 Here are some examples of a coffee shop’s USP: